input-output-hk/partner-chains-smart-contracts/README.md

 - cannot be targeted
 - cost of initiating the attack
 - cannot actually gain funds or release them (cannot be used for ransoming)
-- as the sidechain grows, the chances of a successful attack decrease
+- as the sidechain grows, the chances of a successful attack decrease.

-- In order to initiate this attack, a malicious user would have to:
+In order to initiate this attack, a malicious user would have to:
-    Actively modify the off-chain code, to include sidechain tokens into the distributed set element.
+1. Actively modify the off-chain code, to include sidechain tokens into the distributed set element.
-    Mint enough sidechain tokens.
+2. Mint enough sidechain tokens.
-    Issue a claim of their own tokens, and use this transaction to put sidechain tokens into the distributed set element UTXO.
+2. Issue a claim of their own tokens, and use this transaction to put sidechain tokens into the distributed set element UTXO.